 Between the two upper chambers lies the thin wall called the

-Between the two upper chambers the thin wall is the interatrial septum.
-It separates the right atrium from the left atrium, keeping the atria as distinct chambers.
-The wall between the ventricles is the interventricular septum, which is much thicker because it must withstand higher pressures during pumping.
-The term atrial septum can be used, but the precise name for the wall between the atria is interatrial septum.
-The coronary groove is a surface groove containing vessels, not a separating wall.
+The wall between the two upper chambers is the interatrial septum, the thin tissue that separates the right atrium from the left atrium.
+It’s relatively delicate compared to the thick wall between the ventricles, the interventricular septum, which must handle higher pressures.
+Sometimes people say “atrial septum,” but the precise name for the wall between the atria is interatrial septum.
+The coronary groove, by contrast, is just a surface sulcus containing vessels and is not a septal wall.

 Subscribe